jungchun1013/vision-encoder-experiment/README.md

-# Vision Encoder Experiments
+# Vision Encoder Experiment Toolkit

-A tiny pipline to run experiments on vision encoders
+A minimal pipline to run experiments on vision encoders A side project to practice Claude Code :)

 ## Models
 - CLIP